 Some, but not all, of her immediate neighbors take her advice and pull the string.
 A few moments pass and the air around them rises a few degrees.
 Feeling uncomfortable, they also begin to take off their clothes.

 Now, there is a small bubble of excitement in the room.
 A few more people (this time a little farther away from the center) are beginning to look up and wonder what all the excitement is about.
-There are even people standing off away in the corners who have heard the bustle and are straining their eyes and ears to see and hear.
-A buzz begins to move through the room and a few people here and there, perhaps the ones who are most resistant to the cold, look up, stand up, and wonder what is going on.
-They ask those around them but most of the freezing people they ask are too cold to worry and too bitter to care.
-Still, people are talking and the word is spreading.
-They’re saying something about warmer air and the availability of some kind of heating system.
+There are even people standing off away in the corners who have heard the bustle, and are straining their necks to see.
+A buzz begins to move through the room and a few people here and there look up, stand up, and wonder what is going on.
+They ask those around them but most of the freezing people are too cold to worry and too bitter to care.
+Still, people are talking and the word is rapidly spreading.

 Some are even saying that people are taking off their clothing but the skeptical ones laugh at this.
-However, the braver ones, the ones who are tired of being cold, the ones who trust the rumors, the ones who can see the small island of people beginning to dance in the warmth, strain to look at their backside and lo and behold, they see a string attached to a contraption.
+However, the braver ones, the ones who are tired of being cold, the ones who trust the rumors, the ones who can see the small island of people beginning to dance in the warmth, strain to look at their backside.
+When they do, lo and behold, they see a string attached to a contraption.
 Getting swept up in the rising excitement, they pull the string and the air around them immediately begins to warm.

-Now as we pause and look around at the room we notice islands of radiant heat in a sea of bitter cold.
-Here and there, dotted throughout this huge room of individuals, people are starting to realize that the bitter cold is not something they have to live with.
-More and more see that within their grasp is all the heat they need to get warm and stay warm.
+Now as we pause and look around at the room, we notice small islands of radiant heat in a sea of bitter cold.
+Here and there, dotted throughout this huge room of individuals, people are starting to realize that the cold is not something they have to live with.
+More and more, see that within their grasp is all the heat they need to get warm and stay warm.

 Still, and at first, it is only a few people here and there.
-The ones who are more adventurous, the ones who are tired, the ones who are desperate for a new world, these are the first ones to pull the string.
+The ones who are more adventurous, the ones who are tired of the cold, the ones who are desperate for a new world, these are the first ones to pull the string.
 Of course, they talk.
 They point out the rising heat.
 They excitedly exclaim “look, we don’t need too many clothes!”
-But most people in the room are too busy trying to keep warm to give them much thought.
+But most people in the room are still too busy trying to keep warm to give them much thought.

 For a while, it seems, little progress is made.
-More and more turn on and heat up, but against the huddled masses, it seems like a drop in the bucket.
+More and more turn on and heat up, but against the huddled masses, it seems little more than a drop.
 However, the heaters are powerful; far more powerful than we initially think.
 And after a certain point, it is not just the local temperature around the individual heaters that is affected.
-When enough have turned on their heaters, and when the heaters have been running long enough, a shift occurs.
-Instead of localized islands of heat, the entire room is impacted and the ambient temperature begins to slowly rise.
-Once The Shift has occurred, everyone, no matter how inured against the cold, no matter how tightly huddled against the arctic blasts, begins to feel the rising temperature of the room.
+When enough have turned on their heaters, and when the heaters have been running long enough, a collective shift occurs.
+Instead of localized islands of heat, the entire room is impacted and the ambient temperature begins to rise slowly.
+Once a certain ambient temperature has been reached, everyone, no matter how tightly huddled against the now-non-existent arctic blasts, begins to feel the rising temperature of the room.

 After a certain point is reached, nobody can ignore what is going on.

-At this point individuals in random locations in the entire room begin to look up to see what is up.
-Hundreds and, soon, thousands now notice the excited activity of a handful of their once frozen compatriots.
-They ask, with some confusion, “what is going on.”
+At that point, individuals in random locations in the entire room begin to look up to see what is up.
+Hundreds and soon thousands notice the excited activity of their once frozen compatriots.
+They can no longer ignore.
+They ask, with some confusion, “what is going on?”

 It is a crisis, but it is one the people in the room seem able to handle.
-There are many who have already weathered The Shift and they understand the process.
-They reach out, they explain, they help, they calm, they smile, they respond and there are so many individuals with lightened layers of clothing that there is lots of help, lots of support, and lots of reassurance.
+By this point, there are many who have already weathered The Shift, and they understand the process.
+They reach out, they explain, they help, they calm, they smile, and they respond.
+Progress is made and pretty soon, there is lots of help, lots of support, and lots of calm reassurance.